 First Class Biking Trails

 Wadi Degla has become extremely popular among cycling enthusiasts, and today there are also many biking trails that will see you travelling along the various ridges.
 As is to be expected, some of the trails are more demanding than others, and there are quite a few which offer a lot of really challenging ascents and descents.

 Another nice thing about Wadi Degla is the fact that it is possible to camp there, which means that an extended stay is possible.
 The downside to choosing this is simply that there are no facilities in the entire protectorate.
 Visitors who intend camping in the area will need to carry all their supplies with them, but with a little bit of planning, this is easily done.

 Travelers interested in a visit to the Wadi Degla must also remember that there are certain times of the day, and of the year, when the temperatures are not suitable for hiking and biking.
 It is after all a desert area, so daytime temperatures can climb very high, while nights can be very cold.

 There are two entrances to Wadi Degla, and the southern gate is the one most easily reached from the Maadi area.
 The protectorate is around 14km long, and the farther into the area you go, the less signs of Cairo you will discover.
 For visitors to Cairo who are searching for some peace and quiet, along with some amazing views, Wadi Degla is a definite “must see”.

 Visiting Egypt should be an incredibly enjoyable and memorable experience, but unfortunately there are many tour operators who place more value on profit than they do on customer satisfaction.

 If you want to visit this fascinating ancient land, and see some of the lesser known attractions, please go explore our Egypt tour packages.
-We have been offering high quality package tours and custom Egypt tours for nearly 60 years, and this vast amount of experience has taught us exactly what our customers expect.
+We have been offering high quality package tours and custom Egypt tours for decades already, and this vast amount of experience has taught us exactly what our customers expect from us.